Foreclosure and mortgage assistance programs from Bank of America.

 In addition, according to government reports, Bank of America is also the leader in the Home Affordable Refinance Program (HARP).
 This is another one of the resources offered, and is a main component of the Making Home Affordable initiative.
 They were the first bank or lender to offer HARP loans and modifications.
 To date, over 100,000 homeowners who were struggling with their payments have received assistance from either the improved and enhanced loan-to-value ratios or the streamlined processes of the HARP program.

-In total, they have provided mortgage and foreclosure relief to more than 700,000 homeowners.
+In total, they have provided mortgage and foreclosure relief to more than one million homeowners over the years.
 Most of these homeowners had their homes saved and the programs helped prevent a foreclosure.
 Over 450,000 customers received help directly from Bank of America and the programs they oversee themselves while the balance receive support from government resources.

 Bank of America mortgage assistance programs